 Vivenna stumbled back, nearly colliding with Peprin’s body.
 She began to gasp, hand at her chest.
 Only then did she notice the bodies on the walls.

-Not game caught and waiting to be eaten.
+Not game animals, caught and waiting to be eaten.
 What she had mistaken for a pheasant in the dim light of her lantern now reflected back green.
 A dead parrot.
-A monkey hung, body sliced and cut.
+A monkey hung beside, body sliced and cut.
 The freshest corpse was that of a large lizard.
 All had been tortured.

 “Oh, Austre,” she mumbled, too shocked to comprehend what she was seeing.

 Tonk Fah stepped forward, grabbing for her, and Vivenna finally shocked herself into motion.
 She ducked to the side, running into the dirt wall but escaping his reach.
 She ran around the large man, scrambling toward the stairs.
-She rounded them, and came up short as she collided with someone’s chest.
+She came up short as she collided with someone’s chest.

 She looked up, blinking.